ishanpathak3/ishanpathak3/README.md

 ---

 ### 🚀 About Me
-- 🔭 I'm currently working on: **Sift**, an AI-powered deal room that helps founders and investors cut through diligence noise using GPT-4o mini.
+- 🔭 I'm currently working on: Earvane, an autonomous LangGraph agent that scouts emerging music trends from public API signals and publishes grounded, cited trend briefs.
-- 🌱 I'm currently learning: LangGraph and multi-agent orchestration patterns for building more capable AI systems.
+- 🌱 I'm currently learning: multi-agent orchestration, RAG evaluation (RAGAS-style faithfulness scoring), and LLM observability with Langfuse.
 - 👯 I'm looking to collaborate on: Open-source AI tooling, performance-critical backend systems, or anything that solves a real-world problem with clean code.
-- 💬 Ask me about: Spring WebFlux for reactive streaming, National-Award winning Django development, or shipping a CLI tool to PyPI.
+- 💬 Ask me about: LangGraph agent design, Spring WebFlux for reactive streaming, National-Award winning Django development, or shipping a CLI tool to PyPI.
 - 📫 How to reach me: [pathakishan333@gmail.com](mailto:pathakishan333@gmail.com)
 - 🌐 My portfolio / website: [theishanpathak.com](https://theishanpathak.com)
 - ⚡ Fun fact: I train my brain with code and my body on the soccer field and at the gym 🏋️‍♂️⚽